pkmn/engine/docs/DESIGN.md

   order, but many of Pokémon Showdown's game objects include 50-100 fields).
 - Most of Pokémon Showdown's core APIs involve **looking up keys in a map** (e.g. lookup by `ID`) which is inherently less efficient than directly indexing into an array.
-While both are ultimately `O(1)` in the average case, the additional pointer chasing / redirection result in cache misses and poor performance.
+While both are ultimately
+  $\Theta(1)$, the additional pointer chasing / redirection result in cache misses and poor performance.
 - Pokémon Showdown produces **text protocol logs in all cases**.
 While invaluable for debugging, the text logs are expensive to produce and parse, and importantly, are often wasted work for use cases where they are simply ignored.
-- Pokémon Showdown is written in JavaScript/TypeScript which makes it **unergonomic to have precisely laid out data structures with minimally sized fields** (as mentioned above, the minimum data size of a number is going to be 4-8 bytes outside of making all the code manipulate `ArrayBuffer`s), substantially larger than what is convenient to use in lower level languages.
+- Pokémon Showdown is written in JavaScript/TypeScript which makes it **unergonomic to have precisely laid out data structures with minimally sized fields** (as mentioned above, the minimum data size of a number is going to be 4-8 bytes outside of making all the code manipulate an `ArrayBuffer`), substantially larger than what is convenient to use in lower level languages.
   While modern JavaScript engines like V8 and JSC are impressive, there is a limit to how much help they can provide when push comes to shove.
 Furthermore, Pokémon Showdown relies on a lot of **dynamic memory allocation** which is inherently slower than repurposing existing objects on the